Alright, it’s time to dive into one of the most important aspects of streaming: VPN services.

 Controlling Mouse Input On Firestick

 If you side-load applications onto your Fire TV Stick, you may notice that some of them don’t work well (or at all) with the remote control.
 This is because most Android apps aren’t developed with television in mind.
-Amazon Fire stick Kodi VPN were originally developed for phone or laptop where the user is using their finger or mouse to navigate.
+Amazon Firestick Kodi VPN was originally developed for phone or laptop where the user is using their finger or mouse to navigate.

 This can be an issue when installing a VPN on Firestick.